Mostly nonuniformly sectional expanding systems: Introduction and statement of results

-To better describe the dynamics of singular flows, a first notion of nonunifom sectional hyperbolicity for flows has already appeared in \cite{ArbSal2011}, as an extension of a similar one for diffeomorphisms introduced in \cite{Castro2011}, to the sectional hyperbolic context.
-The authors then proved $C^1$ generically the sectional hyperbolicity of the nonwandering set.
-However, this notion, as announced, is too strong, since it cannot hold for the persistent hyperbolicity type of the Rovella-like attractors~\cite{Ro93}.
-Morales and San Martin, inspired on this notion, gave the definition of asymptotically sectional hyperbolicity~\cite{MoSM16} which is suitable to describe Rovella-like attractors.
+To better describe the dynamics of singular flows, a first notion of nonunifom sectional hyperbolicity for flows has already appeared in~\cite{ArbSal2011}, as an extension of a similar one for diffeomorphisms by Castro in~\cite{Castro2011}, to the sectional hyperbolic context.
+The authors obtained the sectional hyperbolicity of the nonwandering set $C^1$ generically among flows with nonuniform sectional hyperbolic critical set.

+However, this notion, as announced, is too strong, since it cannot hold for the persistent hyperbolicity of the contracting Lorenz (also known as Rovella-like) attractors~\cite{Ro93}.
+Morales and San Martin introduced~\cite{MorSM17} the definition of asymptotically sectional hyperbolicity (ASH) which is suitable to describe this type of singular flows.

-Here, we give a new definition of \emph{mostly nonuniformly sectional expanding systems} (MNUSE) which encompasses all the above cited ones.
+Here, we give a new definition of \emph{mostly nonuniformly sectional expanding systems} (MNUSE) which encompasses all the previous ones.

-We show that sectional and asymptotically sectional hyperbolic systems satisfy MNUSE.
-Moreover, for flows generated by $C^2$ vector fields, under some assumptions on the dimension of $F$ or the sign of Lyapunov exponents, we show that attracting MNUSE sets support a physical/SRB measure, which is unique if the set is transitive.
+For flows generated by $C^2$ vector fields we show that sectional hyperbolic attracting sets, and asymptotically sectional hyperbolic attracting sets with two-dimensional central bundle, satisfy MNUSE.
+Moreover, these sets support a physical/SRB measure, which is unique if the set is transitive.

+We also describe an example of a vector field of class $C^r, r > 1$, whose flow exhibits a nonuniformly sectional hyperbolic set satisfying MNUSE, which is neither sectional hyperbolic nor asymptotically sectional hyperbolic.

+We obtain sufficient conditions for the existence of physical/SRB measures for asymptotic sectionally hyperbolic attracting sets with any finite co-dimension, thus generalizing the known results for codimension two, allowing us to handle attracting sets with slow recurrence to equilibria and weak asymptotic sectional expansion.

+We construct new examples of higher co-dimensional attractors that are asymptotically sectionally hyperbolic and either contain non-sectionally hyperbolic equilibria; or combine Lorenz-like and Rovella-like singularities in the same transitive set; to which we apply our existence result for physical/SRB measures with full ergodic basins.

+Moreover, we adapt these constructions to provide attractors with non-uniformly sectionally expanding central direction in higher co-dimension, that is, the central subbundle may have any dimension greater than $2$.

-In the next section \ref{sec:statement-results}, we introduce our main results.
+In the next subsection, we introduce our main results whose definitions are given in Section~\ref{sec:prelim-definit}.